 When you are visiting Equitable's website or online banking, you will notice the green encrypted address bar or green text with the padlock icon.
 These features are part of an Extended Validation SSL (EV SSL) Certificate that assures visitors they are visiting The Equitable Bank's official website and not being redirected to a fraudulent site posing as the bank.
-This Extended Validation identification process requires the bank to prove exclusive rights to use a domain; confirm its legal, operational and physical existence; and prove the entity has authorized the issuance of the Certificate.
+This Extended Validation identification process requires the bank to prove exclusive rights to use a domain.
+It also confirms its legal, operational and physical existence; and proves the entity has authorized the issuance of the Certificate.
 When you visit our website, always look for the green bar or text.

 Identity theft is one of the fastest-growing crimes.
 You can help protect yourself by following a few important steps.

-- Never give your personal information over the phone, through the mail or over the internet, unless you have initiated the contact or are certain you know who you are dealing with.
+- Never give your personal information over the phone, through the mail or over the internet.
+Only do so if you have initiated the contact or are certain you know who you are dealing with.

 - Change passwords often and always choose a strong password.
-Strong passwords are typically long (12 characters is the current recommendation), contain both numbers and symbols, and do not reference common words or use a string of keys on the keyboard.
+Strong passwords are typically long (12 characters is the current recommendation) and contain both numbers and symbols.
+They should not reference common words or use a string of keys on the keyboard.

 - Use a different username and password combinations on different websites, especially those that provide access to financial or other confidential personal information.

-- If you are not sure that a contact is valid, contact the company yourself - either by phone, in person or by visiting the company’s website by typing in the web address.
+- If you are not sure that a contact is valid, contact the company yourself - either by phone, in person or online.
+Visit the company's website by typing in the web address yourself.
 Be cautious when using search engines to find a web page.
 Double-check the address of where you are being directed.